 Flights from the USA and Canada

-You can fly direct to Scotland from North America with American Airlines, US Airways, United, Air Transat, Canadian Affair, Virgin Atlantic and WestJet.
-Also, services including Icelandair, British Airways, KLM, Air France, among others, fly to main European hubs which can be used for onward travel to Scotland.
+You can fly direct to Scotland from North America with American Airlines, United, Air Transat, Air Canada rouge, Virgin Atlantic, Delta and WestJet.
+Icelandair operates flights to Glasgow and Aberdeen (commencing March 2016), while services including British Airways, KLM and Air France, among others, fly to main European hubs which can be used for onward travel to Scotland.
 The major European airport hubs include Heathrow, Paris Charles de Gaulle, Frankfurt am Maine, Amsterdam Schipol and Reykjavik-Keflavik Airport.
 Direct flights between North American cities and Glasgow and Edinburgh International airports are listed below.

 From New York